 At Cononley Primary School, we believe that Music is a unique way of communicating which can inspire and motivate children.
 It is a vehicle for personal expression and plays an important role in the personal development of each child.
 Music reflects culture and society and so the teaching and learning of music enables children to better understand the world they live in.
 It also plays an important role in helping children feel part of a community.

-In Key Stage 2, all pupils are taught by a class teacher in Year 3 and a specialist music teacher in Years 4, 5 and 6.
-A structured curriculum has been written to meet the needs of our pupils, building on the knowledge and skills learned in Music Express in Key Stage 1.
-The music curriculum is organised in a four year rolling programme which takes into account the mixed age structure of our classes.
-Click on the links below to see the KS2 curriculum and rolling programme.
+In Key Stage 2, all pupils are taught by a class teacher in Year 3 / 4 and a specialist music teacher in Years 4, 5 and 6.
+A structured curriculum has been written to meet the needs of our pupils, building on the knowledge and skills learnt in Music Express in EYFS and Key Stage 1.
+The music curriculum is organised in a four year rolling programme which takes into account the mixed-age structure of our classes.

 How our pupils will be taught (implementation):

-Key Stage 1, the music curriculum is taught in discrete weekly lessons.
-A rolling programme is used to ensure that the knowledge and skills are taught to all pupils during the Key Stage, taking account of the mixed-age structure of our classes.
+Key Stage 1, the Music curriculum is taught in discrete weekly lessons.
 Music and singing are also used to enhance other curriculum areas.

-Regular assessments will take place to ensure that ‘sticky’ knowledge has been transferred to children’s long-term memories.
+Ongoing assessments are recorded each lesson and teachers address gaps in pupils' learning.
+Regular summative assessments take place at spaced intervals to ensure that ‘sticky’ knowledge has been transferred to children’s long-term memories.
 Progress will be measured by children knowing and remembering more.

 Our pupils enjoy singing and creating music with percussion instruments and technology.
 They engage with different styles of music and are keen to share their opinions.
-All of our pupils sing regularly in public performances, singing tunefully and confidently and this was recognised when all pupils in Years 4,5 and 6 took part in Skipton Music Festival in March 2019, receiving a certificate of merit.
+All of our pupils sing regularly in public performances (Nativity Performances, Carol Concerts, Class Assemblies, KS2 Summer Performance) singing tunefully and confidently and this was recognised when all pupils in Years 4,5 and 6 took part in Skipton Music Festival in March 2019, receiving a certificate of merit.

-The impact of the curriculum will be reviewed (during the year and at the end of the year), through observations and assessments of pupils’ learning to identify how much knowledge they have gained and remembered over time.
+The impact of the curriculum will be reviewed (during the year and at the end of the year), through lesson observation, pupil voice, ongoing assessments and sticky knowledge checks of pupils’ learning to identify how much knowledge they have gained and remembered over time.